AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

     ![](assets/audiences-settings.png)

 1. Once you have configured the audience settings, click the **[!UICONTROL Create Audience]** button.

-1. A workflow canvas appears, featuring two default activites:
+A workflow canvas appears, featuring two default activites:

     * **[!UICONTROL Build audience]**: This is the starting point of your workflow, allowing you to create an audience and use it as a foundation for your workflow.

+    * **[!UICONTROL Save audience]**: This represents the final step in your workflow, enabling you to save the workflow results as a new audience.

+1. Open the **[!UICONTROL Build audience]** activity and use the rule builder to define the population to include into your audience by filtering data contained in the database.
 [Learn how to configure a Build audience activity](../workflows/activities/build-audience.md)

-    * **[!UICONTROL Save audience]**: This represents the final step in your workflow, enabling you to save the results as a new audience.
-[Learn how to configure a Save audience activity](../workflows/activities/save-audience.md)

-1. If you want to perform additional operation after the **[!UICONTROL Build audience]** activity, add as many activities as required into your workflow.
+1. If you want to perform additional operations on the population targeted into the workflow, add as many activities as required and connect them together.
 For more information on how the configure workflow activities, refer to the [workflows documentation](../workflows/activities/about-activities.md).

     >[!NOTE]
     >